-Ph.D. in Spanish, Literary and Cutlural Studies
+Ph.D. in Spanish, Literary and Cultural Studies

 All prospective Ph.D. candidates must hold an M.A. or an equivalent degree in Spanish, Hispanic Studies, or similar.
 Admission to the Ph.D. program in Spanish at Texas Tech is selective, and all applicants are required to follow the same procedures.

 Candidates for the Ph.D. in Spanish must complete at least 60 hours of graduate coursework and pass the Ph.D. examination.
 Students must also meet a third language requirement (other than Spanish or English).
-Students who have obtained a Romance Language M.A. in Spanish at Texas Tech may count all hours earned at the M.A. level with a B or better towards the Ph.D. coursework.
-Hours earned at the M.A. level from a previous institution are applicable and graduate students may transfer up to 12 hours of credit maximum, at the discretion of the Director of Graduate Studies.
+Students who have obtained a Romance Languages M.A. in Spanish at Texas Tech may count all hours earned at the M.A. level with a B or better towards the Ph.D. coursework.
+Hours earned at the M.A. level from a previous institution are applicable and graduate students may transfer up to 12 hours of credit at the discretion of the Director of Graduate Studies.

 How to Apply